Pots & Planters - A Gardener's Guide

 Learn about our patented sub-irrigated Water-Minder™ self-watering reservoir that keeps your plants green and lush.
 Included with all our Artstone planters 5½" and larger.

-Tips for Successful Gardening Using Planters
+Tips for Successful Gardening Using Pots and Planters

 Lots of folks add plants to their home or garden.
 But, unfortunately, lots of folks also neglect to take care of those plants.
 You can’t plant and forget, especially in planters where watering and fertilizing present ongoing concerns.